Bursaries are for NCRM course fees only. The scheme is open to all disciplines and industries, including the third sector.

 - Initial payments must be made by the successful applicant only (not your institution/organisation) and then they will be paid once you have attended the course.

 - Claims for reimbursement must be sent to the Programme Administrator after the course has been completed.
-The claim must also be accompanied by a brief evaluation of the training and how it will be used.
+The claim must also be accompanied by a brief evaluation of the training and how the bursary holder will use the training received.
 An evaluation form will be sent to all successful applicants.